 While finding an insurer that’s willing to take enough of a chance on your salvage car to offer you physical damage coverage like collision insurance or comprehensive insurance may seem like a lost cause, this isn’t necessarily the case either.

 In fact, if you can find an insurance provider willing to work with you on the matter, you could very well get a level of coverage that you can be content with.
 The trick isn’t much of a “trick” at all, either.
-If you know your car was rebuilt well and that it’s as safe as or safer than it was before it was declared salvage, you can ask for an insurer to inspect the vehicle itself.
+If you know your car rebuilding was well and that it’s as safe as or safer than it was before declaring it salvage.
+You can ask for an insurer to inspect the vehicle itself.

 The insurer then conducts a thorough analysis of your vehicle.
 If it seems like your car is in decent shape, insurers can and will offer physical damage insurance coverage.
-The price you’re quoted might not be exactly competitive when you compare it to those given to other cars of a similar make and model that weren’t salvaged, but it’s a small price to pay to give more protection to your car.
+The price quote might not be exactly competitive when comparing it to those given to non-salvage cars of similar make/model.
+But it’s a small price to pay to give more protection to your car.